aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getHasBlankRows() {#getHasBlankRows--}

+<b>@deprecated.</b> Please use the 'hasBlankRows' property instead.
 Indicates whether to add blank rows.
 This property only applies for the PivotTable auto format types which needs to add blank rows.

 ```javascript
 getHasBlankRows() : boolean;